-Approach to managing Cyber and Information Security Risk
+Approach to managing Cyber and Information Security risk

-Infrastructure and Data Protection
+Infrastructure and data protection

 The Bank ensures security through infrastructure and data protection.
 Infrastructure protection involves securing systems, hardware, software, networks and physical security.
-Data protection prevents unauthorized actions on information, ensuring confidentiality, integrity, availability and privacy.
+Data protection prevents unauthorised actions on information, ensuring confidentiality, integrity, availability and privacy.

 The Bank employs advanced security measures to fortify its network.
-Beyond traditional layers, which include multiple firewalls and a web application firewall filtering out malicious traffic, the Bank utilizes Intrusion Detection and Prevention Systems to identify and thwart unauthorized access.
+Beyond traditional layers, which include multiple firewalls and a web application firewall filtering out malicious traffic, the Bank uses Intrusion Detection and Prevention Systems to identify and thwart unauthorised access.
 The recent implementation of an advanced network monitoring appliance, leveraging artificial intelligence, has significantly elevated the network's threat detection capabilities, enabling a prompt and effective response to malicious activities.

-The Bank prioritizes application security through regular code reviews to identify and address potential security issues.
-The Bank has adopted secure coding practices, incorporating guidelines like least privilege and defense in depth to prevent vulnerabilities such as SQL injection and cross-site scripting.
+The Bank prioritises application security through regular code reviews, to identify and address potential security issues.
+The Bank has adopted secure coding practices, incorporating guidelines like least privilege and defence in depth, to prevent vulnerabilities such as SQL injection and cross-site scripting.
 These measures collectively contribute to a robust and secure application environment within the Bank.